now8-org/api/docs/docs/index.md

-# ntapi
+# now8-api

-*Normal Times API* provides estimated time of arrival for public transport vehicles.
+*now8 (no wait) API* provides estimated time of arrival for public transport vehicles.

 For a step by step tutorial that covers the installation process and running